 If 2014 was “The Year of the Breach,” with a whopping 43% of North American firms telling the Ponemon Institute that they experienced a hack in 2014, then what lies ahead in 2015 for technology and security?

-· 25% cite data loss prevention as their top investment priority, along with 26% for firewall and 25% each for anti-malware and web security
+- 25% cite data loss prevention as their top investment priority, along with 26% for firewalls and 25% each for anti-malware and web security.

 Once it’s clear that heightened security is necessary to maintain the health of your company’s technology, the question becomes: “What can business owners do to achieve such goals?”
 Without in-house staff equipped to deal with the daily ins and outs of IT, this can be a major challenge.

-Which is where managed services, best defined as a proactive rather than reactive approach to IT issues, comes in.
+This is where managed services, best defined as a proactive rather than reactive approach to IT issues, come in.
 Rather than struggling to come up with the time and resources to handle IT in-house, a trusted managed services provider can improve the productivity and efficiency of your staff while also keeping your business and its critical information safe.
 Here’s how:

-· Remote backup.
-Maintaining the security of your data is one thing — making sure it’s around to be kept safe is another.
+2) Remote backup.
+Maintaining the security of your data is one thing—making sure it’s around to be kept safe is another.
 With a redundant and repeatable process for regular data backups, you’re flying blind with your company’s most valuable asset.
 Beyond simple backup, disaster recovery, business continuity, and virtualization plans are also necessary to provide 100% protection for your information.

-· Patch deployment.
+3) Patch deployment.
 Would you rather struggle to play catch up with software patches and signatures, or entrust a rock-solid business partner to take care of such issues while you and your staff are out of the office and even asleep?
-The best managed services offerings handle patch deployment on a daily, off-hours basis, ensuring that none of your company’s technology suffers from a lapsed security setting.
+The best-managed services offerings handle patch deployment on a daily, off-hours basis, ensuring that none of your company’s technology suffers from a lapsed security setting.

 Improving data and technology security in 2015 doesn’t have to be an unattainable New Year’s resolution.
 With a managed services provider like CMIT Solutions by your side, “The Year of the Breach” can fade into the rearview mirror.
 Contact us today if you’d like a trusted partner to worry about your IT so that you don’t have to.